 Bookkeeping for law firms: Essential accounting practices for compliance & clarity

 Your bookkeeper categorizes a client retainer as revenue the day it arrives.
 Your trust account reconciliation is three months behind.
-A client disputes how funds were applied to their matter, and you cannot produce clear documentation showing the trail.
+A client disputes how funds were applied to their matter, and you cannot produce documentation showing the trail.

 Accounting for law firms is not simply business bookkeeping with legal terminology.
 It involves fiduciary obligations, regulatory requirements, and documentation standards that differ fundamentally from those of other professional service businesses.
 Understanding these differences protects both your clients and your practice.

-Why law firm accounting requires specialized expertise
+Why law firm accounting requires specialized expertise: Three risks standard bookkeeping creates

 Standard bookkeeping approaches create serious risks in legal practice that do not exist in typical businesses.